What Is Social Anxiety?

 You tackle your fears one step at a time.

 Another effective counseling modality for Social Anxiety Disorder is group therapy.
-By it's nature, group therapy encourages social interactions (with strangers), and allows you to practice relating to others in a safe, therapeutic space.
+Group therapy encourages social interactions (with strangers), and allows you to practice relating to others in a safe, therapeutic space.
 Because of the exposure built into the treatment, you might see quicker, more sustainable gains with group.
 That's our experience.
 The more you interact with others, the easier it becomes.